 15 Educational Leadership Qualities to Transition to Administration

-In this post, you will discover 10 tips designed to assist educators who are seeking to be strong administrators and better leaders.
+In this post, you will discover 10 tips designed to assist educators seeking to be strong administrators and better leaders.
 Not only will you find these career tips helpful if you are a budding leader, but you can pass them on to seasoned administrators as well – everyone can use a little brushing up on their skills.

 These skills will help you to write a resume to transition from teaching to educational leadership.
 The art of resume writing is to target the resume to the desired job using relevant skills and accomplishments.
-Plus using keywords that are relevant to the position you are seeking is critical.
+Plus, using keywords that are relevant to the position you are seeking is critical.

 1.Demonstrate Teambuilding and Collaboration Skills

 As one of the school’s “head honchos,” you are directly responsible for leading your team of staff and students to succeed.
 Therefore, you must develop and demonstrate how you can unite the school as one and lead in times of crisis or change.
 Be the first person to take action when something goes wrong.